Timothy C. Hain, MD • Page last modified: February 12, 2023

 |Figure 2: The outer ear consists of the auricle (unlabelled), the external auditory canal, and the lateral surface of the tympanic membrane (TM).
 The middle ear includes the medial surface of the eardrum, the ossicular chain, the eustachian tube, and the tympanic segment of the facial nerve.
 The inner ear includes the auditory-vestibular nerve, the cochlea and the vestibular system (semicircular canals).
 The auditory nerve, also called the cochlear nerve, transmits sound to the brain.|

-There are three "pure" types of hearing loss encountered commonly in clinical practice: sensorineural, conductive, and central.
+There are three "pure" types of hearing loss encountered commonly in clinical practice: sensorineural, conductive, and central (link).
 A fourth type, denoted "mixed", is simply a combination of sensorineural and conductive.

 If you have a hearing loss, the first step is to get an audiogram.
 The audiogram is a graph of hearing (Y axis) vs frequency (X axis).
 Think of the diagram as being similar to the knobs on a stereo equilizer.
 "Perfect" hearing is having a "0 dB" score at all frequencies.
 Anything below 20 dB is significantly worse than normal.
 A 100 dB loss at all frequencies means you hear nothing.